 Topology: The business topology of cloud costs is also unknown, which makes the relationships and correlations between metrics highly complex and dynamic.

-To deal with the challenges of cloud cost monitoring, machine learning offers the ability to deal with these complex metrics and their dynamic behavior.
+To deal with the challenges of cloud cost management, machine learning offers the ability to deal with these complex metrics and their dynamic behavior.
+Before we get into how AI and cloud cost management should be your best friends, let’s quickly look at how you can add cloud cost management software to your toolstack.

 Check out these tips for maximizing cloud ROI